gabrielvmastery/jetpack-ml-tf/README.md

 ## Please refer to answers.txt and tf_quick_ref.txt for more details on each step
 1. Ensure Azure Cloud CLI is setup in your Azure cloud console

-2. Create a VM in Azure (vcpu x 2, 8 mb ram)

-3a.
-Install Docker (Ubuntu dependencies)

-3b.
-Install Docker Engine

-4. Install Prometheus

-5. Create simple infrastructures with Azure Cloud CLI using terraform
+2. Create simple infrastructures with Azure Cloud CLI using terraform